Citi Developer Unveils Innovative Experience Centre Showcasing Aveline Residences

+(MENAFN- Mid-East) The Experience Centre will feature Virtual Reality Experiences, Mockup Apartment Showcases, One-on-One Sessions, and Interactive Presentations.

-(MENAFN- Nausheen Shamsher) Dubai, UAE, February 2024 — Citi Developers, a global master developer with a legacy of over a decade of trust and quality, launched its state-of-the-art Experience Centre, dedicated to showcasing its revolutionary Aveline Residences, to be developed in the heart of Jumeirah Village Circle.
+Dubai, UAE- Citi Developers, a global master developer with a legacy of over a decade of trust and quality, launched its state-of-the-art Experience Centre, dedicated to showcasing its revolutionary Aveline Residences, to be developed in the heart of Jumeirah Village Circle.
 While Aveline Residences takes center stage in this immersive environment, the focus extends beyond the project itself to encapsulate the broader vision of Citi Developers.

 The Experience Centre will feature Virtual Reality Experiences, Mockup Apartment Showcases, One-on-One Sessions, and Interactive Presentations.
 It's more than a space; it's an invitation to explore the innovative world of Citi Developers philosophy and vision.